Strategic Plan Priority Areas of Focus

 Prioritization Chart

-The City Council adopted updates to policies 800-14 and 000-32 in 2022 to ensure infrastructure is constructed that best meets people’s needs and improves their lives.
+The San Diego City Council adopted updates to policies 800-14 and 000-32 in 2022 to ensure infrastructure is constructed that best meets people’s needs and improves their lives.

-Community participation is essential to achieve these goals.
-City staff and partner organizations will engage community members across the city on a regular basis through surveys, workshops and mobile engagements.
+Community participation is essential to achieving these goals.
+City staff and partner organizations will regularly engage community members across the city through surveys, workshops, and mobile engagements.
 This will help us learn about infrastructure priorities and equitably prioritize projects.
 It will help guide the annual Capital Improvements Program (CIP) budget and the Five-Year Capital Infrastructure Planning Outlook.

 Both are the City’s road map for public infrastructure investment.